 “So many women have ruined their eyelashes with false ones,” she said.
 “Their natural lashes are so thin and they have no option but to wear false eyelashes all the time.

 “It is wonderful that this new eyelash transplant is available in the UK.

 “I need never be a slave to my false eyelashes ever again.”

 Dr Shahmalak said that the procedure was becoming more popular in the UK, though Caroline was the first patient to talk about her experience publicly.

 He said: “Lots of women permanently damage their eyelashes by overusing false ones.
 The glue can block the hair follicle and they can end up losing their natural lash.

-“The problem has been made worse by the boom in their use in recent years, thanks to celebrities such as Cheryl Cole and the star of Strictly Come Dancing.
+“The problem has been made worse by the boom in their use in recent years, thanks to celebrities such as Cheryl Tweedy and the stars of Strictly Come Dancing.

 Dr Shahmalak learned the technique in America and is proud to have introduced it to the UK.

 He said: “I am very proud to be the only surgeon in the UK currently carrying out this operation.”